10 Must-Haves for the Traveling Yogi

 Traveling can reinvigorate a yoga practice — it can offer the opportunity to flow somewhere new; a chance to connect with fellow yogis at a yoga retreat; or even the challenge of taking your practice off the mat to tap into that inner zen when travel mishaps occur.
-The benefits of taking your practice on the go are limitless, so here are 10 must-haves for yogis to do just that.
+The benefits of taking your practice on the go are limitless, so here is some of the the best yoga gear for doing just that.

 1. A yoga mat bag

-A yoga mat bag is a staple item to keep all of the essentials (your mat, straps, a block, water, snacks, etc.) in one and easily-accessible place.
-For plane travel, opt for a bag such as the one on the picture above from Aurorae; it holds the mat vertically, rather than horizontally, which will make it easier to slide into an overhead compartment or under a seat.
+A yoga mat carrier is a staple item to keep all of the essentials (your mat, straps, a block, water, snacks, etc.) in one and easily-accessible place.
+For plane travel, opt for a bag carrier such as this.
+It holds the mat vertically, rather than horizontally, which will make it easier to slide into an overhead compartment or under a seat.

 2. Yoga mat cleaner